Ashu-161120/BusKaro/README.md

 npm run start
 ```

-6. Start playing on application at `http://localhost:3000/`
+6. Start playing the application at `http://localhost:3000/`